kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

   And even if we do all the validations, there are still race conditions and async failures that we are impossible to catch.
   I see this as a major drawback of KEP-0661 that I want to avoid in this KEP.
 * Validation means we should disable rollback of storage size.
 If we enable it later, it can surprise users, if it is not called a breaking change.
-* The validation is conflict to RecoverVolumeExpansionFailure feature, although it is still alpha.
+* The validation is conflict to RecoverVolumeExpansionFailure feature.
 * `volumeClaimTemplates` is also used when creating new PVCs, so even if the existing PVCs cannot be updated, a user may still want to affect new PVCs.
 * It violates the high-level design.
   The template describes a desired final state, rather than an immediate instruction.
   A lot of things can happen externally after we update the template.
-  For example, I have an IaaS platform, which tries to kubectl apply one updated StatefulSet + one new StorageClass to the cluster to trigger the expansion of PVs.
+  For example, I have an IaaC platform, which tries to `kubectl apply` one updated StatefulSet + one new StorageClass to the cluster to trigger the expansion of PVs.
   We don't want to reject it just because the StorageClass is applied after the StatefulSet.

 ### Support for updating arbitrary fields in `volumeClaimTemplates`